onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 separateness, fragmentation
 one/benefitting at the expense of another

+> "If there is no God, everything is permitted." - Fyodor Dostoevsky, The Brothers Karamazov (1880)
-dostoyevsky brothers karamazov - "where there is no god everything is permitted"
+> "Where there is no God, everything is permitted." - Fyodor Dostoevsky, The Brothers Karamazov (1880)

 We don’t need to go beyond good and evil - they’re exactly what we need We've never gone beyond good and evil - because how could we - we need them more than ever!